Shanu212/Shanu212/README.md

 # Shanu Khandelwal

 ### Who Am I?
-Hey there, I am an undergraduate student at Indian Institute of Technology Roorkee (Batch of '22) pursuing B.Tech in Mechanical Engineering.
+Hey there, I am an undergraduate student at <a href="https://www.iitr.ac.in/">Indian Institute of Technology Roorkee</a> (Batch of '22) pursuing B.Tech in Mechanical Engineering.
 Mechanical?
 Yes! you heard it right.

 ### What Do I Do?
 I code and do software development.